Best Cheap Car Insurance After an Accident

 Overview

 Progressive stands out for drivers who want comprehensive coverage options after an accident.
-While you'll pay more upfront you get access to industry-leading coverage features and innovative programs that can help reduce your rates over time.
+While you'll pay more upfront, you get access to industry-leading coverage features and innovative programs that can help reduce your rates over time.

 The company's Snapshot program is particularly valuable for post-accident drivers, as it can help you earn discounts based on actual driving behavior rather than just your accident history.
-Progressive also leads in 8 states for affordability, including key markets like North Carolina, New York, and New Hampshire.
+Progressive also leads in eight states for affordability, including key markets like North Carolina, New York, and New Hampshire.

-State Farm: Best Value for Budget Conscious Drivers
+State Farm: Best Value for Budget-Conscious Drivers

 Company logo for State Farm